 The telephone consultation at s.a.m health

-We get this question very often.
-We know that the initial consultation can be perceived as an additional barrier.
-That’s why we explain in this article why the initial telephone consultation is important.
+We receive these questions very often.
+We know that the initial consultation can be perceived as an additional hurdle.
+That's why we explain in this article why the initial telephone consultation is important.

-Your initial consultation for your test kit for sexually transmitted infections (STIs) / sexually transmitted diseases
+Your initial consultation for your test kit for sexually transmitted infections (STIs)

-In this phone call, our advisors will explain to you exactly how the test kit and sample collection work.
+During this phone call, our advisors will explain to you exactly how the test kit and sample collection work.

-The conversation is important
+The consultation is important

 ...so that you also receive the right test kit with the right components for you and can also ask questions if you are unsure.
 Even if questions arise later or you would like personal advice, our experienced advisors are still there for you.